 - Phone Number 043-486-6000

-Canola season in Japan: Mid March - Early April
+Rapeseed season in Japan: Mid March - Early April 2022

-March is the best time for seeing rapeseed blossom, a flowering plant which has a long history in Japan – it is mentioned as a food source over two thousand years ago, and it is perhaps the oil from rapeseed that lit up Edo (Tokyo) not too long ago!
+March is the best time for seeing rapeseed blossom, a flowering plant with a long history in Japan – it was mentioned as a food source over two thousand years ago.
+It is perhaps the oil from rapeseed that lit up Edo (Tokyo) not too long ago!
 It is normally in full bloom by the end of March.

-Creeping Phlox blooms from April to May, and provides a really lovely vista of pink!
+Creeping Phlox blooms from April to May and provides a charming vista of pink!
 Native to America, this plant grows close to the ground and can be seen in

-Hitsujiyama Park in Saitama Prefecture, or alternatively for a really iconic photo try going to Fuji Shibazakura Festival where 800,000 creeping phlox plants bloom with Mt.
+Hitsujiyama Park in Saitama Prefecture, or for a really iconic photo, try going to Fuji Shibazakura Festival where 800,000 creeping phlox plants bloom with Mt.
 Fuji in the background.

-This is another low growing plant which blooms from April to May, the color of which is associated with baby blue – which turns whole fields blue!
-These can be seen in Showa Memorial Park in Tokyo (Tachikawa Station), or for the awesome sight of over 4 million blooming nemophila flowers check out Hitachi Seaside Park in Ibaraki Prefecture (2 hours from Ueno Station).
+This is another low-growing plant that blooms from April to May, the color of which is associated with baby blue – which turns whole fields blue!
+These can be seen in Showa Memorial Park in Tokyo (Tachikawa Station), or for the awesome sight of over 4 million blooming nemophila flowers, check out Hitachi Seaside Park in Ibaraki Prefecture (2 hours from Ueno Station).

 From July to August the world famous sunflower blooms, these tall plants with large yellow flowers are so popular that sunflower festivals are held.
 But, who can blame people – a field of sunflowers is really pretty!
 Some recommended locations include Akeno Himawari Batake (Akeno Sunflower Field), Yamanashi Prefecture, Kiyose Sunflower Festival in Tokyo (Kiyose Station), and at Sakura Furusato Hiroba in Chiba Prefecture.

 Lavender fields are simply gorgeous in Japan, and are famous for rivaling France in beautiful and scale.
-They bloom from early July to early August, and are particularly famous in Hokkaido where you can see vast lavender fields, such as at Nakafurano.
-For people in Tokyo, Hokkaido is a bit far, but not too far away you can find lavender fields in Tambara Lavender Park, Gunma Prefecture and Lake Kawaguchiko, Yamanashi Prefecture.
+They bloom from early July to early August, and are particularly famous in Hokkaido where you can see vast lavender fields, such as Farm Tomita in Furano.
+Closer to Tokyo, you can find lavender fields in Tambara Lavender Park, Gunma Prefecture and Lake Kawaguchiko, Yamanashi Prefecture.

 Cosmos season in Japan: Late August - Early October